 To complement the Mayflower 400 partnership, a regional partnership entitled Pilgrim Roots has been formed.
 Members of the Roots group include West Lindsey District Council, Doncaster Metropolitan Borough Council, Nottinghamshire County Council, Boston Town Council and a number of other interested organisations including Bassetlaw Christian Heritage and University of Lincoln.
 The aims of this group are to work with national Mayflower 400 initiatives whilst ensuring that the unique story of the Separatist roots are not overshadowed by the story of the journey of the Mayflower ship.

 The Hub, located at 11 Churchgate, Retford (www.retfordhub.org), tel: 01777860414 can provide information on accommodation around the Mayflower Trail area.
 Also located within this building is the Mayflower Pilgrim Centre which is well worth a visit.
 Visit Nottinghamshire www.visit-nottinghamshire.co.uk is the website of the Destination Marketing Organisation for the county and this also provides details of hotels, dining and things to do across the county.

 Booking a Tour of the Mayflower Trail

-Sue Allan, winner of the Experience Nottinghamshire Excellence in Customer Service Award for 2014 is dedicated to providing specialised services for a wide range of customers – including people on vacation, students, families, schools, home-based education groups, church groups, and of course any of the five million known descendants of the Pilgrim Fathers.
+Sue Allan of Pilgrim Tours, (www.mayflowermaid.com) winner of the Experience Nottinghamshire Excellence in Customer Service Award for 2014 is dedicated to providing specialised services for a wide range of customers – including people on vacation, students, families, schools, home-based education groups, church groups, and of course any of the five million known descendants of the Mayflower Pilgrims.